Lean Six Sigma certification can fast track your career and boost your pay packet.

 How to get Lean Six Sigma certification

 There are several certifying agencies to choose from, as outlined earlier, and various methods, including getting your Lean Six Sigma certification online.
 Let's discuss the IASSC certification process.
+IASSC is one of the most reputable options available if you are seeking an accredited six sigma certification online.
 Lean Six Sigma certification requirements at the other certifying agencies will vary somewhat, but will still follow this same general outline.

 IASSC certification process

 Study the Body of Knowledge for the appropriate level of certification (Yellow Belt, Green Belt, or Black Belt).
 Most individuals find that they need to take a course from an accredited provider in order to become fully prepared to sit for the exam.